celestiaorg/celestia-app/x/mint/README.md

 // oneYear is 31,536,000 seconds which will likely return unexpected results in tests oneYear := time.Hour * 24 * 365
 ```

+### Security

+Q: Can validators manipulate the amount of tokens minted due to inflation?

+A:

+This x/mint module calculates block provisions based on block timestamps so it is important to understand how block timestamps work in CometBFT.
+In CometBFT, block timestamps are monotonically increasing.
+A block's timestamp is the median of the `Vote.Time` fields from vote messages, where each vote's timestamp is weighted based on the voting power of the validator that cast it.

+Based on [BFT time](https://docs.cometbft.com/v0.34/spec/consensus/bft-time), a block's timestamp is manipulatable by malicious validators if they control > 1/3 of the total voting power.
+Consequently, if malicious validators control > 1/3 of the total voting power, they could manipulate a block's timestamp to some arbitrary value (e.g. one year in the future) effectively advancing the inflation schedule by a year.

+It is worth noting that in the scenario above, a CometBFT light client will reject a block if the block's timestamp is > 10 seconds ahead of the light client's current time.
+See [`verifyNewHeaderAndVals`](https://github.com/celestiaorg/celestia-core/blob/c6954760907680ab3f492f518d58d3d90237bed2/light/verifier.go#L176-L181) and [`defaultMaxClockDrift`](https://github.com/celestiaorg/celestia-core/blob/d02553fdba2720f0314f2f6451a5d50b6755e62c/light/client.go#L34-L38).
+Therefore, it seems infeasible for a malicious validator set with > 1/3 total voting power to manipulate the inflation schedule by more than 10 seconds.

 ## Implementation